jarviscanada/jarvis_data_eng_DanningJiang/README.md

 # Danning Jiang .
 Jarvis Consulting

-I recently graduated with a master's degree in Computer Science from Lakehead University.
+I graduated with a master's degree in Computer Science from Lakehead University.
 I mainly focused on machine learning and deep learning during my graduate study.
 Currently, I am working at the Jarvis Consulting Group and concentrating on software development.
-I have some hands-on experience in software development, one of which is web development using the latest techniques like javascript, React, Apollo, and Node.js, with the Neo4j database.
-Also, I worked as an Android developer using Kotlin.
+I also had some hands-on experience in software development before, one of which is web development using the latest techniques like javascript, React, GraphQL, and Node.js, with the Neo4j database.
+Also, I worked as an Android developer  and used Kotlin as language.
 For both those developments, I did the UI design for them as well, which I'm always interested in.
-After joining Jarvis, I consolidated my knowledge of Java, Linux, SQL, Bash, Git, and Docker techniques.
-It is worth mentioning that I have designed and implemented a library seat selecting and booking system which was developed in C#, using B/S architecture.
+After joining Jarvis, I consolidated my knowledge of Java,Springboot, Linux, SQL, Bash, Git, and Docker techniques.
+It is worth mentioning that I had designed and implemented a library seat selecting and booking system which was developed in C#, using B/S architecture.
 I am highly detail-oriented and logical, also a fast learner, and have a strong motivation to work on cutting-edge technologies with a good sense of coding, I pursue high-quality and easy-to-understand code.
 I'm very engaging and full of exuding positive energy too.

 ## Skills

-**Proficient:** Python, Java, Javascript, HTML/CSS, SQL, Machine Learning/Deep Learning
+**Proficient:** Python, Java, Javascript, HTML/CSS, SQL, Springboot

 **Competent:** Linux/Bash, Git, React/Vue, Kotlin, Docker